 Ceramics: Intro to Wheel-Throwing

-Combining craft, community and creativity, this introductory six-week course investigates the techniques, materials, and themes common in wheel-thrown ceramics.
-Through hands-on instruction, students will be encouraged to develop the foundational skills surrounding wheel thrown forms such as making handles, trimming pots, decorating the surfaces, and applying glaze.
+Combining craft, community and creativity, this six-week introductory course investigates the techniques, materials, and themes common in wheel-thrown ceramics.
+Through hands-on guidance, students will be encouraged to develop the foundational skills surrounding wheel thrown forms such as making handles, trimming pots, decorating the surfaces, and applying glaze.
 Students will leave class with a foundational knowledge of clay and various ceramic processes.
-This section is perfect for students who want to discover the basics of throwing with a cohort of fellow artists.
+This six‑week class is ideal for anyone eager to learn the basics of wheel throwing or to grow their confidence alongside a supportive group of fellow artists.

 Tickets are $225 ($187.50/members and adults 25 and under).
 Reserve your spot online or with Guest Experience at (479) 657-2335 today.

-All materials provided.
-Enrolled students will have access to Sunday open studio hours for independent practice.
-Class runs June 13 – July 24 (no class the week of July 4th).
+All materials are included.
+Enrolled students will also have access to Sunday open‑studio hours for independent practice.
+Class runs August 8 – September 12.

 Saturday: 10:15 AM - 12:45 PM